Share:

 Like bunions, hammertoes affect women because they are more likely to wear excessively tight and unsupportive shoes, causing the toes’ middle joints to bend more and more over time.

 To avoid and manage pre-existing hammertoes, ensure your shoes have at least half an inch of room between the toes and the end of the shoe.
 Additionally, women should avoid high heels on most days and only wear them if the heel is a “reasonable” height.
 It may also be wise to buy shoes with stretchy fabrics and avoid excessive fabric layers.
 They can force your toes into uncomfortable positions and make it difficult to accommodate pre-existing hammertoes.
 Inserts and pads can also be helpful for women by positioning the toes and feet more favourably.
-Furthermore, a chiropodist can use a splint or some tape to fix your toe in the proper, straight position.
+Furthermore, a chiropodist or podiatrist can use a splint or some tape to fix your toe in the proper, straight position.

 Medical device places toes in favourable position